MichaelBelousov/MichaelBelousov.github.io/src/src/blog/funding-open-source-with-profiling.md

 I only care about profile stacks, so I only added `-g` and no perf events.
-You will be given `trace_begin` and `trace_end` functions, but we also need to add a `process_event` function since we didn't record any events for the script generator to add callbacks for, and stack probing is not considered by default.
+You will be given `trace_begin` and `trace_end` functions, but we also need to add a `process_event` function since we didn't record any specific event types, so the script generator decided not to add stub methods, stack probing is not considered by default.

 We'll immediately use the base `perf_script_context` with `perf_sample_srcline` to grab each probe's bottom frame's source location and start counting how often we're